 The key to long-term, ongoing management of porphyria is the avoidance of factors known to precipitate attacks of porphyria.
 Many categories of drugs are contraindicated in porphyria, and it is prudent to avoid all but essential medication in a known porphyric.
 Inappropriate sedation of an undiagnosed porphyric in the acute phase of a neurovisceral attack with severe pain and behavioral symptoms is frequent.
 Attention to nutrition and fluid balance is essential.

 Prophylactic heme therapy on a weekly basis helped two patients who had frequent attacks of acute intermittent porphyria.
-Frequent attacks were defined as more than three attacks in one year, and least one attack requiring heme therapy.
-Prophylactic heme therapy led to a complete absence of acute attacks and hospital admissions in one patient and to a 75% reduction in attacks in the other (84).
+Frequent attacks were defined as more than three attacks in 1 year, and at least one attack requiring heme therapy.
+Prophylactic heme therapy led to a complete absence of acute attacks and hospital admissions in one patient and to a 75% reduction in attacks in the other (85).

 A gonadotropin-releasing hormone analogue can prevent cyclical attacks of porphyria.
 Gonadotropin-releasing hormone analogues can prevent ovulation by reducing the secretion of the luteinizing hormone and follicle-stimulating hormone.

 Liver transplantation may be needed for recurrent or life-threatening acute attacks of acute intermittent porphyria or in erythropoietic protoporphyria.
 Liver transplantation in acute intermittent porphyria is curative.
-Patients with erythropoietic protoporphyria needing liver transplantation should be considered for bone marrow transplantation to achieve cure (58; 61).
+Patients with erythropoietic protoporphyria who need liver transplantation should be considered for bone marrow transplantation to achieve a cure (59; 62).

-Acute intermittent porphyria is caused by induction of delta aminolevulinic acid synthase 1 gene expression.
+Acute intermittent porphyria is caused by the induction of delta-aminolevulinic acid synthase 1 gene expression.
 Accumulation of neurotoxic intermediates results in clinical manifestations of acute intermittent porphyria.
-Givosiran is a new drug as of 2022 that has shown promising results in alleviating recurrent attacks of acute intermittent porphyria.
-Givosiran inhibits hepatic delta aminolevulinic acid synthase 1 synthesis, resulting in lower delta aminolevulinic acid synthase 1mRNA levels and normal levels of the neurotoxic delta aminolevulinic acid and porphobilinogen.
+Givosiran is an investigational drug as of 2022 that has shown promising results in alleviating recurrent attacks of acute intermittent porphyria.
+Givosiran inhibits hepatic delta-aminolevulinic acid synthase 1 synthesis, resulting in lower delta-aminolevulinic acid synthase 1mRNA levels and normal levels of the neurotoxic delta-aminolevulinic acid and porphobilinogen.
 In a phase 1 trial this drug was associated with mainly low-grade adverse events and a lower attack rate than that seen in controls (55; 18).
-In November 2019, the United States FDA has approved givosiran for the treatment of acute hepatic porphyria in adults (57).
+In November 2019, the United States FDA approved givosiran for the treatment of acute hepatic porphyria in adults (57).

 Chaperones are small molecular weight compounds that interact with unstable and incorrectly folded proteins and help to stabilize them.
 They also protect them from early degradation, thus, increasing their half-life cellular activity to target unstable protein.
 In an experimental study, it has been demonstrated that chaperone compound can help in stabilizing the enzyme hydroxymethylbilane synthase in hydroxymethylbilane synthase-deficient mice leading to improvement of the enzymatic activity (15).